Pyranid Logo

 User-defined Types

-In the case of user-defined types and Records, the standard ResultSetMapper examines the names of columns in the ResultSet and matches them to corresponding fields via reflection.
+In the case of user-defined types and Record types, the standard ResultSetMapper examines the names of columns in the ResultSet and matches them to corresponding fields via reflection.
 The @DatabaseColumn annotation allows per-field customization of mapping behavior.

 By default, column names are assumed to be separated by _ characters and are mapped to their camel-case equivalent.
 For example: